immanuelpotter/packer-centos-7/README.md

     $ packer build centos7.json

-After a few minutes, Packer should tell you the box was generated successfully.
+After a few minutes, Packer should tell you that both boxes were generated successfully.

 ## Testing built boxes

 There's an included Vagrantfile that allows quick testing of the built Vagrant boxes.
 From this same directory, run one the following command after building the box:

     $ vagrant up

-## AWS AMI Builder
-variables.json currently uses envvars to pass the keys in.
-Set these in your environment before using this file with your aws builds.

-## Using only one provisioner
-To just build an AMI: packer build -only=amazon-ebs centos7.json -only=amazon-ebs To just build a vbox box: packer build -only=virtualbox-iso centos7.json

 ## License